 Our Pick for Future Meteorologists: Davis Instruments 6250 Vantage Vue

 No weather station manufacturer consistently ranks near the top when it comes to durability, reliability, and value like Davis Instruments does.
+In addition to its features, the Weatherlink live hub gives Davis instruments a way to stream live weather data.
 While their stations are priced at a premium to their competitors, this station stands a very good chance of providing years of enjoyment for your child, even into young adulthood with proper care.
 While temperature readings outside sometimes are a bit high in direct sunlight (the higher end Vantage Pro2 does not have this problem), it’s worth every penny in our opinion.

 Weather Stations for Schools